 Besides being available in the usual tablets, capsules, and liquid drops, it is also available in sublingual tablets, sprays, or lozenges.

-You’ll also find several forms of B12 in supplements.
+You’ll also find several forms of B12 in supplements — cyanocobalamin, methylcobalamin, and hydroxocobalamin.

-Another form to consider is hydroxocobalamin which is the recommended form of B12 for anyone with the MTHFR genetic mutation.
+However, hydroxocobalamin is recommended for anyone with the MTHFR genetic mutation.

 Vitamin B12 Supplement Dosage

-The Recommended Dietary Allowance of vitamin B12 for adults is 2.4 micrograms (mcg).
-(53)
+The Recommended Dietary Allowance (RDA) of vitamin B12 for adults is 2.4 micrograms (mcg).

 If you’ve ever read B12 supplement labels, you’ve noticed that supplements often contain much more than this.